edbentley/replay/website/docs/native-sprites.md

    ```
 - `utils`: An object with fields:
   - `didResize`: A boolean to check if the device was just resized.
+  - `scale`: Ratio of the game and platform's screen size.
   - `gameXToPlatformX`: Function to convert a local game `x` coordinate to platform `x` coordinate.
   - `gameYToPlatformY`: Function to convert a local game `y` coordinate to platform `y` coordinate.